thaitype/npm-typescript-esm-bun-boilerplate/README.md

 ## Publish

-Using `release-it` to publish the package
+Using `release-it` to publish the package, using npm commandline with OTP (One Time Password) for 2FA (Two Factor Authentication)

 ```
 bun run release
 ```